 - Add long or short leather Victorian gloves for day and evening dresses.
 Read the history of gloves here.

 - Carry a Victorian purse, handbag or small pouch like a reticule or tie it to your belt.
 Shop Victorian purses here.

 - A wide Victorian Medici belt might be needed for skirt and blouse outfits.

 - Keep shoes clean and stylish with Victorian shoe spats.

 See below for pictures of Victorian hand fans, gloves and belts, as well as a brief history of each (click here to jump).

 Victorian Hand Fans

-Hand fans were a very pretty and necessary accessories of the Victorian lady.
+Hand fans were a very pretty and very necessary accessories of the Victorian lady.
 In an era without air conditioning and poor hygiene, a fan helped keep a lady cool and fresh.
-The use of one, how it was held, when it was used, what it was made out of, spoke a silent language about the holder.
+The use of one, how it was held, when it was used, and what it was made out of, spoke a silent language about the holder.
 Hand fans were mostly made of feathers.
-Long fluffy ostrich feathers were the most elegant while shorter bird feathers were used on some designs or blended with silk, satin, and lace for a hybrid fan.
-In the mid-Victorian era the trend for the Japanese style painted silk hand fans exploded.
+Long fluffy ostrich feathers were the most elegant, while shorter bird feathers were used on some designs or blended with silk, satin, and lace for a hybrid fan.
+In the mid-Victorian era, the trend for the Japanese style painted silk hand fans exploded.
 The frames were made of wood or tortoiseshell, elegantly carved.
 A long chain or wrist ribbon was attached to make carrying them easier, although most ladies handed them off to a spouse to hold instead.